 Here is something you may not know about me.
 In my former life I was a French teacher.
 It seems like another lifetime.
 My love of French began in high school during a foreign exchange program and grew during a semester I spent studying in Paris during my junior year of college.
 I have so many great memories of that semester and unsurprisingly, many of those memories involve food.
 I can still so clearly remember my apartment on rue Lafayette and all of the wonderful boulangeries I passed on the way home from the metro.
 Many dinners during that semester were comprised of a baguette, cheese and wine.

-There are plenty of bakeries where I live now with wonderful cakes, cupcakes and sweets, but a good fresh bread is hard to find.
-I stumbled across this recipe a couple years ago from the Sullivan Street Bakery in New York.
+There are plenty of bakeries where I live now with wonderful cakes, cupcakes, and sweets, but a loaf of good fresh bread is hard to find.
+I did come across a few interesting facts where bakeries use mixing equipment to amp up their efficiency and improve the production line (you can check out the blog post here).
+The power of technology never fails to amaze, I guess!
+That said, to our story now, I stumbled upon this recipe a couple of years ago from the Sullivan Street Bakery in New York.
 I was a little intimidated to try it but figured it looked simple enough so why not give it a try.
 It is pure genius.
 It has four main ingredients and one of those ingredients is water.
 The result is fabulous and very much reminds me of the fresh breads I used to eat in France.
 The one thing I will say, it is very hard to get fresh bread to last, it typically is only at it’s best on day one.
 You should have a look into how to store homemade bread to ensure it stays fresh as long as possible.
 Anyway, the recipe is perfect and I have not adapted it at all, just clarified a few things.

 First you mix together your dry ingredients of flour, yeast and salt.

 Then add water and stir together for thirty seconds to a minute.

 This will come together as a very sticky mixture.